 Our investments, principally our investments in mortgage loans and owned properties, are subject to the possibility of loss of their carrying values as a result of changes in market prices, interest rates and inflationary expectations.
 The effects on interest rates may affect our costs of financing our operations and the fair market value of our financial assets.
 Generally our loans have predetermined increases in interest rates and our leases have agreed upon annual increases.
 Inasmuch as we may initially fund some of our investments with variable interest rate debt, we would be at risk of net interest margin deterioration if medium and long-term rates were to increase.
-As of March 31, 2011, only \$3.2 million of our debt, excluding our Unsecured Credit Agreement, was at a variable interest rate.
+As of June 30, 2011, only \$3.2 million of our debt, excluding our Unsecured Credit Agreement, was at a variable interest rate.

-At March 31, 2011, we had \$23.4 million of cash on hand, \$110.0 million available on our Unsecured Credit Agreement which was scheduled to mature on July 17, 2011, and the uncommitted private shelf agreement with affiliates and managed accounts of Prudential Investment Management, Inc. (individually and collectively "Prudential") which provides for the possible issuance of up to \$50.0 million of senior unsecured fixed-rate term notes during the three-year issuance period.
-Subsequent to March 31, 2011, we entered into a new \$210.0 million Unsecured Credit Agreement which provides for the opportunity to increase the credit amount up to a total of \$250.0 million.
-The new Unsecured Credit Agreement provides a revolving line of credit with no scheduled maturities other than the maturity date of April 18, 2015, and allows us to borrow at the same interest rates applicable to borrowings under our prior agreement, 150 basis points over LIBOR based on current leverage ratios.
-Subsequent to March 31, 2011, we borrowed \$70.0 million under our new Unsecured Credit Agreement.
-After this borrowing we had \$70.0 million outstanding under the new Unsecured Credit Agreement with \$140.0 million available for borrowing.
-We also have the potential ability to access the capital markets through the issuance of \$64.6 million of common stock under our amended equity distribution agreement and through the issuance of debt and/or equity securities under our \$167.6 million effective shelf registration.
+At June 30, 2011, we had \$6.4 million of cash on hand, \$140.0 million available on our Unsecured Credit Agreement which matures April 18, 2015, and the uncommitted private shelf agreement with affiliates and managed accounts of Prudential Investment Management, Inc. (individually and collectively "Prudential") which provides for the possible issuance of up to \$50.0 million of senior unsecured fixed-rate term notes during the three-year issuance period.
+Subsequent to June 30, 2011, we sold to Prudential \$50.0 million aggregate principal amount of 4.8% senior unsecured term notes fully amortizing to maturity on July 20, 2021.
+Proceeds were used to pay down \$50.0 million outstanding under our Unsecured Credit Agreement.
+Accordingly, there are no more funds available on the uncommitted private shelf agreement with Prudential.
+In addition, we borrowed \$5.0 million under our Unsecured Credit Agreement to fund the acquisition of a 140-bed skilled nursing property in Texas.
+Subsequently, we had \$25.0 million outstanding under our Unsecured Credit Agreement and \$185.0 million available for borrowing.
+We also have the potential ability to access the capital markets through the issuance of \$64.6 million of common stock under our equity distribution agreement and through the issuance of debt and/or equity securities under our \$167.6 million effective shelf registration.

-We believe that our current cash balance, cash flow from operations available for distribution or reinvestment, our new Unsecured Credit Agreement borrowing capacity and our uncommitted private shelf agreement with Prudential are sufficient to provide for payment of our current operating costs, meet debt obligations, provide funds for distribution to the holders of our preferred stock and pay common dividends at least sufficient to maintain our REIT status and repay borrowings at, or prior to, their maturity.
+We believe that our current cash balance, cash flow from operations available for distribution or reinvestment and our new Unsecured Credit Agreement borrowing capacity are sufficient to provide for payment of our current operating costs, meet debt obligations, provide funds for distribution to the holders of our preferred stock and pay common dividends at least sufficient to maintain our REIT status and repay borrowings at, or prior to, their maturity.
 The timing, source and amount of cash flows provided by financing activities and used in investing activities are sensitive to the capital markets environment, especially to changes in interest rates.
 We continuously evaluate the availability of cost-effective capital and believe we have sufficient liquidity for additional capital investments in 2011.